theminor/gmail-send/README.md

-# Please Note that the Google API has changed and this module is now broken!
-I will be updating it when I can or else depreciating this module...

-Prior guidance is below...
+## Please Note that the Google API has changed slightly, but the method below still works.
+The steps look a little different, especially with regard to the OAuth playground, but the idea is still the same.

 # send-gmail